Toyota Yaris Hybrid engines, drive & performance

 The Toyota Yaris is one of the easiest of all small cars to drive, especially with an automatic gearbox, and the Yaris Hybrid is no exception to the rule.
 You sit fairly high behind the wheel, which provides a good view out and makes it easy to judge the car's extremities – a boon when parking or negotiating city streets.

 And that's appropriate, because town really is this car's natural domain.
-If you're used to the responsive, pointy nature of a Ford Fiesta or SEAT Ibiza, you'll find the dull reactions of the Yaris Hybrid something of a shock.
-With the exception of the extreme, supercharged Yaris GRMN and upcoming GR Sport, the Yaris is more geared towards ease of driving than entertainment.
+If you're used to the responsive nature of a Ford Fiesta or SEAT Ibiza, you'll find the dull reactions of the Yaris something of a shock.
+With the exception of the GR Sport, the Yaris Hybrid is geared more towards ease of driving than entertainment.

 The hybrid's extra weight compared to other models in the range doesn't really affect how it feels at the wheel, but the CVT gearbox means you're rarely in the right 'gear' to accelerate out of corners.
 There's considerable body lean, too, which can make life uncomfortable for passengers, and the ride is disappointingly fidgety over motorway ridges and urban potholes.